 Who We Are

 GABWA hosts a number of programs and events across the State of Georgia, including monthly General Body meetings, Fifth Thursday Lunch Meetings and community service projects.
-In 2015, 2016 and 2017 the State Bar recognized GABWA’s outstanding work and contributions to the legal community by bestowing GABWA with the Award of Merit and the President’s Cup.
+In 2008, 2014 and each year between 2015 through 2021, the State Bar recognized GABWA’s outstanding work and contributions to the legal community by bestowing GABWA with the Award of Merit and the President’s Cup.
 GABWA is the proud recipient of numerous other awards from the State Bar of Georgia and other organizations that have recognized GABWA’s service and its achievements as a statewide bar association.
 We invite you to explore our website to learn more about us, and to join our ranks as a proud member and supporter.